unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/overview.md

 | Get Domain SVG Image | returns the image data of a domain name as a SVG string. | [Get Domain SVG Image Docs](endpoints/get-domain-svg-image.md) |
 | Get Domain Image Source | returns the image data of a domain name in `image/svg+xml` format. | [Get Domain Image Source Docs](endpoints/get-domain-image-source.md) |

+## Running the Resolution Service

+The Resolution Service is freely available to be installed and configured locally.
+Unstoppable Domains provides the Resolution Service as a docker image so it can be launched on various platforms and in the cloud.
+Please see the [installation guide](https://github.com/unstoppabledomains/resolution-service#installation) for the steps for configuring the service.

 <embed src="/snippets/_discord.md" />